volumio/volumio-plugins/plugins/music_service/volspotconnect2/readme.md

 - From Volumio UI choose "plugins" in setting, then "upload plugin" and select the file you have downloaded Last changes

+April 14th

+- new librespot with correction in protocol
+- default volume is now about 30% instead of 100%

 April 2nd

-Add auto restart service if hang
+- Add auto restart service if hang

 Mars 2nd